 - As the SPV is a different entity altogether, it can raise as much debt as the project needs, depending upon expected cash flows, irrespective of the credit rating of the sponsors.

 - Project Financing helps to reduce the risks associated with the project as well, for both lenders and sponsors, as discussed in the benefits of SPV.

 - Project Financing provides the companies with an opportunity to come together for a common objective.
 For example, an upstream oil and gas company can form an SPV with a company having oil storage tanks to form a pipeline that connects both.

 Some of the disadvantages are as follows.

-- A simple loan facility is easier to avail as well as to manage in accounts books than project financing because an SPV often involves multiple entities and they all have to agree on multiple decisions related to financing, operating, execution, etc. which makes project financing complex.
+- A simple loan facility is easier to avail as well as to manage in accounts books than project financing because an SPV often involves multiple entities, and they all have to agree on multiple decisions related to financing, operating, execution, etc. which makes the project financing complex.

 - Incorporating an SPV can be a tedious process in terms of compliances, regulations, documentation, etc. because its functions and business requirements differ from other corporate entities.

-This has been a guide to what is project finance and its meaning.
-Here we discuss the features and risks of project finance along with its sponsors, advantages and disadvantages.
+This article has been a guide to what is project finance and its meaning.
+Here we discuss the features and risks of project finance along with its sponsors, advantages, and disadvantages.
 You can more about finance from the following articles –